 Protecting Your Parental Rights

-Call our Houston law office today at (832) 864-9296 to schedule a free initial phone consultation with our compassionate child custody attorney!
+Call our Houston law firm today at (832) 864-9296 to schedule a free initial phone consultation with our compassionate child custody lawyer!

 If granted custody or conservatorship, a parent will have the right to:

 - Obtain information from the other parent regarding the child’s education, welfare, and health

 - Have access to the child’s psychological, educational, dental, and medical records